💸Payment cancellation (refund)

 Setting parameters for refund request:

-value is entered, the refund request will fail regardless of themerchant_uid
+imp_uidormerchant_uidas theunique keythat identifies the transaction to be refunded.
+The value ofimp_uidtakes precedence, and if an invalidimp_uidvalue is entered, the refund request will fail regardless of themerchant_uidvalue.

-Refund amount (amount
+Refund amount (

-)Enter the refund amount.
+amount)Enter the refund amount.
 If amount is not specified, the full amount will be refunded.

-Refundable amount (checksum
+Refundable amount (

-)Enter the refundable amount.
-For example, thechecksum
+checksum)Enter the refundable amount.
+For example, the

-is used to check whether the refundable amount is the same between the merchant server and the i'mport server.
+checksumof a product that costs 10,000 won is 10,000.
+If this payment has been partially refunded for 1,000 won in the past, thechecksumis 9000 for the subsequent refund request.
+Thechecksumis used to check whether the refundable amount is the same between the merchant server and the i'mport server.
 If they do not match, the refund request will fail.
-If thechecksum
+If thechecksumis not specified, the verification is not performed.

 Reason for entering checksum